gallenmu/sheep/README.md

 The tools were used for performance evaluation of packet processing frameworks published in our [paper](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/gallenmueller_ancs2015.pdf) [2].

 # References
 [1] Gabriele Paoloni.
-How to Benchmark Code Execution Times on Intel IA-32 and IA-64 Instruction Set Architectures, 2010.
+How to Benchmark Code Execution Times on Intel IA-32 and IA-64 Instruction Set Architectures, September 2010.

 [2] Sebastian Gallenmüller, Paul Emmerich, Florian Wohlfart, Daniel Raumer, and Georg Carle.
 Comparison of Frameworks for High-Performance Packet IO.
 In ACM/IEEE Symposium on Architectures for Networking and Communications Systems (ANCS 2015), May 2015.